Raising the age will improve public safety, save taxpayer dollars, treat families fairly, and get better outcomes for vulnerable young people.

 Raising the age means including 17-year-olds in the juvenile justice system.
 Right now, Missouri is one of only five states that automatically prosecute all 17-year-olds as adults — even for the most minor offenses.

-HB1255 and SB793 have been filed for the 2018 legislative session.
-These bills support bringing 17-year-olds into the juvenile justice system, holding kids accountable in juvenile court, while still allowing 17-year-olds accused of the most serious offenses to be prosecuted as adults.
-Support HB1255 and SB793!
+HB1255 and SB793 were filed for the 2018 legislative session.
+These bills supported bringing 17-year-olds into the juvenile justice system, holding kids accountable in juvenile court, while still allowing 17-year-olds accused of the most serious offenses to be prosecuted as adults.
+On June 1, 2018, SB793 was signed into law!